Grid Standards and Codes

 To support technical analysis and studies, NREL develops modeling and simulations to describe the problems under study.
 Using capabilities and resources at NREL laboratories, the standards and codes team excels at developing rapid simulations that take advantage of advanced concepts such as hardware-in-the-loop testing.
 Such methods of testing actual equipment coupled with computer simulation provide added assurance and validation of methods and solutions.

 Sharp increases in photovoltaics (PV) adoption have given a sense of urgency to the standards development process.
-The Accelerating Systems Integration Standards team is addressing this urgency by providing leadership and direction for three interconnection standards currently under revision: IEEE 1547, IEEE 1547.1, and UL 1741.
-The goal of this project is the accelerated development of interconnection and interoperability requirements to take advantage of new and emerging distributed energy resource technologies such as grid-supportive inverters and energy storage.
-New conformance test procedures in UL 1741SA and IEEE 1547.1 will be validated at NREL's Energy System Integration Facility.
+By providing leadership and direction for the full revision of interconnection standard IEEE 1547—as well as the two standards currently under revision, IEEE 1547.1 and UL 1741—the Accelerating Systems Integration Standards team is addressing this urgency.
+The goal of this work is to accelerate the development of interconnection and interoperability requirements in order to take advantage of new and emerging distributed energy resource technologies, such as grid-supportive inverters and energy storage.
+New conformance test procedures in UL 1741SA and IEEE 1547.1 are being validated at NREL's Energy System Integration Facility.

 Progress toward an advanced and interoperable grid requires new relationships and interactions among distributed energy resources and with the power system.
 Immature levels of interoperability impose costs, reduce efficiency, and can prevent devices from working together at all.
 In this project, NREL is collaborating with three other national laboratories to establish a strategic vision of grid interoperability and provide guidance for implementation.
 This includes working with industry to articulate general interoperability requirements along with methodology and tools that support the information and communications technology application of distributed energy resource integration.